Collection of Personal Data

 - Performance cookies: These cookies collect information about how visitors use the website (analytics), for example, to help us improve error management within the site; and to test different designs and help to optimize the delivery of certain media (such as video).

 - Targeting cookies: These cookies link to services provided by third parties, such as Facebook, LinkedIn, YouTube and Twitter, for functions such as “Like” and “Share” buttons.
-Third Parties provide these services in return for recognising that a user have visited the IAF website.
+Third Parties provide these services in return for recognizing that a user have visited the IAF website.

 The International Association of Facilitators (IAF) is a non-profit organisation incorporated under the Minnesota Non-Profit Corporation Act in the United States.
 As a professional association, the IAF’s mission is to grow the community of practice for all those who facilitate, establish internationally accepted professional standards, build credibility and promote the value of facilitation around the world.